-With Guide Enterprise, you can use content cues to view statistics on article usage data to help improve your existing content, or write new articles where there is missing content.
-Information is taken from keywords that are commonly-mentioned in Support tickets to suggest new articles, and statistics are also presented for articles that are most viewed (and might need to be updated) and least viewed (and should be reviewed to see if they need archiving).
+You can use content cues to view statistics on article usage data to help improve your existing content, or write new articles where there is missing content (Enterprise plans only).
+Information is taken from keywords that are commonly-mentioned in Support tickets to suggest new articles and statistics are also presented for articles that are most viewed (and might need to be updated) and least viewed (and might need to be archived).
 See Understanding Content Cues.

 Analyzing search activity

 You might want to see which internal articles have the top views from search results.
 If it's the start of a new vacation year, you might expect this to be HR articles about how to book vacation, and how many vacation days are available.

 If the HR vacation articles are not appearing in the top hits, you might need to add labels (not available on Suite Team), to the articles, update your content titles to make them more easily found by search, or remove old content that might be cluttering up your search results.

 For more information on measuring search behavior, see Google Analytics: Measuring the effectiveness of search.
 To see search results in Support, see Analyzing help center search results (not available on Suite Team).

 You can analyze your Knowledge Capture events and ticket activity.
 For example, you might want to see which articles are linked to the most, or which Support agents are creating the most internal articles, or are using the KC app the most (see Analyzing your KC activity).
 This feature is not available on Suite Team.

 You can analyze your Team Publishing events.
 For example, you might want to see which team members are most active in Guide or view your top editors, content creators or publishers (see Analyzing Team Publishing activity).
 This feature is not available on Suite Team.